Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_70kHz_trimming_LK/README.md

    First the SCR is reset and disabled by setting the SCR Boot Mode to *User Mode 0* (XRAM not programmed).
 The function `IfxScr_copySCRprogram()` is copying the binary SCR program from the NVM Flash to the SCR XRAM.
 The copying begins at the XRAM start address (*0xF0240000*) until the length of `SIZE_scr_xram`.
 In addition, the magic pattern (*0xAA55AA55*) at the end of the XRAM (*0xF0241FF8*) is written to validate the stored code.
    The function `IfxScr_initSCR()` now configures the SCR Boot Mode either to *User Mode 1* or *OCDS boot* which can be selected during compile time via define `DEBUG_SCR_DAP`.
-   To debug the SCR firmware (which is not possible during *Standby Mode*) another compile time switch (`DEBUG_SCR_NO_STBY`) can be used to prevent entering *Standby Mode*.
+   To debug the SCR firmware (which is not possible during *standby mode*) another compile time switch (`DEBUG_SCR_NO_STBY`) can be used to prevent entering *standby mode*.

    Finally, via register *PMS_PMSWCR0* the wake-up triggers are configured and the software waits for a button press event to occur (falling edge on P33.11/SCR P01.3) which can be triggered by pressing BUTTON1.
 The toggling SCR port P00.4 can't directly be observed on the used AURIX™ TC375 lite Kit V2, just by using an oscilloscope or an LED connecting to the port.
 The SCR port P00 is equivalent to port P33 of the TriCore™ CPU.
 To observe the SCR P00.4 (P33.4) line the TriCore™ Cpu0 is mirroring the P33.4 state to the port line P00.5 which is connected to LED D1 on the AURIX™ TC375 lite Kit V2.

-   After the button press event the TriCore™ Cpu0 enters *Standby Mode* and gives further control to SCR.
+   After the button press event the TriCore™ Cpu0 enters *standby mode* and gives further control to SCR.

 ### SCR code